nguyendinhvucbg2k3/KennPortfoliov2/README.md

 ## ✨ Key Features

 -   **Unique "Neon Garden" Design**: The interface combines a deep dark tone, vibrant neon details (with red as the primary color), and glowing effects to create a futuristic and energetic space.
+-   **Dedicated "Editor" Section**: A separate gallery to showcase video editing projects, categorized into Personal, Work, and Hobby, distinct from graphic design work.
 -   **Light/Dark Mode Support**: Users can switch between a deep dark theme and a clean light theme, with all colors managed through CSS variables for consistency.
 -   **Bilingual Support (Vietnamese/English)**: Users can easily switch languages, helping the portfolio reach an international audience.
 -   **"Scroll Dragon" Mascot**: A stylized scrollbar in the shape of a coiling SVG dragon that "draws" itself as the user scrolls, creating a unique experience.